NoahBres/LearnRoadRunner/docs/feedforward-tuning.md

       <img src="./assets/feedforward-tuning/example-dashboard-half.jpg" alt="Image depicting FTC Dashboard in the browser">
       <div class="absolute top-0 left-0 w-full h-full pointer-events-none" style="box-shadow: inset 0 2px 6px 2px rgba(0, 0, 0, 0.06)"></div>
     </div>
-    <figcaption class="mt-2 text-sm text-gray-600 text-center">Example dashboard<br>(slightly outdated screenshot, yours may not look exactly the same)</figcaption>
+    <figcaption class="mt-2 text-sm text-gray-600 text-center">Example dashboard<br>(Ignore the graph content.
+This is just a sample of the page layout)</figcaption>
 </figure>

 4. Run the opmode.
 The graph will not show up until you have started it.

-Make sure to click the graph button _after_ you run the program.
+   - Make sure to click the graph button _after_ you run the program.
 If the graph still doesn't show up, and instead shows a number of checkboxes, that's okay.
 Click the `targetVelocity` and `poseVelocity` checkbox.

-6. Look for the `DriveConstants` in the right sidebar.
-Open the dropdown.
-You are looking for the `kA`, `kV`, and `kStatic` variables.
+5. In Dashboard, look for the `DriveConstants` dropdown on the right.
+Press it and it should open a drop down.
+Then, look for the `kA`, `kV`, and `kStatic` variables.
+You will be tuning these in a second.

-7. In the `ManualFeedforwardTuner` dropdown, ensure that the `DISTANCE` variable is big enough so the `targetVelocity` line has a plateau.
+6. In the `ManualFeedforwardTuner` dropdown, ensure that the `DISTANCE` variable is big enough so the `targetVelocity` line has a plateau.
 If it resembles a series of triangles, increase the `DISTANCE`.

-8. At this point, once you have run the opmode, the bot should be moving back and forth along the distance specified in the opmode file.
+7. At this point, once you have run the opmode, the bot should be moving back and forth along the distance specified in the opmode file.
 The goal is for the `poseVelocity` line to match the `targetVelocity` line.

-9. **Recommended tuning process**:
+8. **Recommended tuning process**:

    1. `kV` should initially be set to `1 / max velocity`.
 The `poseVelocity` line should be touching the top of the `targetVelocity` plateau.
 If not, increase `kV`.
    2. Increase `kA`to try and get the slope of the `poseVelocity` line to match `targetVelocity`.